-First Solar, one of the top solar energy companies in the US, makes photovoltaic (PV) modules that convert the sun's energy to electricity.
-The company's products and services providing watts (measured in megawatts when gathered into large solar arrays) to power homes and businesses.
+First Solar, one of the top solar energy companies in the world, makes photovoltaic (PV) modules that convert the sun's energy to electricity.
+Additionally, the company provides operations and maintenance ("O&M") services to system owners.
 To make its PV modules, the company uses cadmium and tellurium, which offer better yield in converting sunlight to electricity than conventional crystalline silicon.
 First Solar also plans, builds, and operates large solar power systems in the US and internationally.
-The company generates about two-thirds of sales in the US.
+The company generates over 85% of sales in the US.

 First Solar operates in two business segments, systems and modules.
-Systems, about 80% of revenue, provides start-to-finish services for building large-scale solar projects.
-Services include project development, engineering, procurement, and construction, as well as operations and maintenance.
-The modules segment, about 20% of revenue, designs and makes the company’s cadmium-tellurium (CdTe) solar modules using thin-film technology.
-First Solar operates three facilities to make the modules in a proprietary automated and continuous process.
+Systems, over half of revenue, provides power plant solutions, which include project development, EPC services, and O&M services.
+Services include advanced PV solar manufacturing, project development, engineering and plant optimization, rid integration and plant control systems, construction services, and O&M services.
+The modules segment, nearly half of revenue, designs and makes the company's cadmium-tellurium (CdTe) solar modules using thin-film technology.

-First Solar has sales offices in more than 10 countries, including India, Europe, the Middle East, Africa, the Asia/Pacific region, and India.
-The US is its largest market, accounting for about two-thirds of sales.
-California, which requires that utilities provide a certain percentage of their power from renewable energy sources, accounts for about 40% of the company’s revenue from systems projects and third-party module sales.
-Japan and India each supply about 10% of sales with other revenue from Australia, Turkey, Jordan, and Spain.
-The Arizona-based company’s manufacturing facilities are in Malaysia, Vietnam, and Ohio.
+First Solar has offices in more than 10 countries, including the US, Mexico, Brazil, Belgium, Dubai, Germany, Singapore, Australia, Japan, and India.
+The US is its largest market, accounting for over 85% of sales.
+Australia and France collectively generate almost 10% of sales.
+The Arizona-based company's manufacturing facilities are in Malaysia, Vietnam, and Ohio.